START-isms

 Families.
 The heart of the team, not just part of the team.

-Independence and social competency only develop with opportunities
+Independence and social connection develop with opportunity

 We did what we did when we knew what we knew.
 When we know better, we do better.